 did you know...

 ...that the high bust measurement matches closely your shoulders?
-So you should use your upper torso circumference instead of your full bust, when choosing a 'bust circumference' size for vintage sewing and knitting
+So you should use your upper torso circumference instead of your full bust, when choosing a 'bust circumference' size for vintage sewing and knitting patterns.

 How to adjust for a larger bust size